Lemtrada Side Effects

 Most of the people who suffered these complications developed symptoms within one day of receiving the drug.
 One patient had symptoms three days after treatment.

-Worldwide, there have been 13 cases of ischemic and hemorrhagic stroke or arterial dissection that occurred shortly after a patient received Lemtrada.
+According to the November 2018 FDA Safety communication, worldwide, there have been 13 cases of ischemic and hemorrhagic stroke or arterial dissection that occurred shortly after a patient received Lemtrada.
 Twelve of these cases happened within one day of receiving the drug.

 The agency required Sanofi Genzyme to include the risk of stroke in the drug’s black box warning.

 Lemtrada’s prescribing information has a black box warning for autoimmunity.
 This means the drug can cause autoimmune disorders.
 Some can be serious and life-threatening.
 They include kidney, liver and thyroid problems, and immune thrombocytopenic purpura, a condition in which the body attacks platelets.
+Patients who receive Lemtrada will have regularly scheduled laboratory tests that measure blood counts and check the function of the kidneys, liver and thyroid.
+These tests can help check for signs of autoimmune conditions.

 The researchers discovered that when Lemtrada removes B and T immune cells to reduce MS symptoms, the B cells repopulate quickly while T cells do not.
 They theorize this causes the autoimmune responses.